microsoft/react-native-windows-samples/docs/IRedBoxHandler-api-windows.md

 bool Collapse { get; };
 ```

-Tru if this frame is part of the internals of react-native, that is likely not useful for the developer to see.
+True if this frame is part of the internals of `react-native`, that is likely not useful for the developer to see.

-# IRedBoxErrorInfo
+# `IRedBoxErrorInfo`

 This object provides information about the error.
-For javascript errors, a call stack is also provided.
+For JavaScript errors, a call stack is also provided.

 ## Properties